 Despite many similarities, projects are not cross-compatible between DSI8000 and DSI3.
 This FAQ can still be utilized for wiring and setting up the AC10 to the TS8000.
 Necessary steps shown in DSI8000 are the same in DSI3, but overall window layout will be different.

 Up to 31 AC10 drives can be connected to a Version 2 TS8000 HMI with Modbus RTU via RS485.

-Equipment needed:This will require an AC10 drive, a TS8000 HMI and the DSI8000 (or DSI3 software) a USB cable, and a 124 ohm resistor.
+Equipment needed:This will require an AC10 drive, a TS8000 HMI and DSI3 software (or DSI8000 for an existing project) a USB cable, and a 124 ohm resistor.

 There is a pre-configured TS8008 configuration example which corresponds to this application labeled 3855_TS8000_to_AC10_Modbus_8_inch.dsi.
 It is configured for 2, AC10 Drives communicating to a TS8008 HMI 8 inch screen.

 NOTE: AC10 RS485 MODBUS communications to Version 1 TS8000 HMI is intermittent.
 It is recommended to use only Version 2 TS8000s.